-We accept one proposal per group in a given fiscal year (May 1–April 30), with deadlines varying from program to program.
-Our typical grant size also varies from program to program, but generally ranges between $5,000 and $15,000 Proposals are reviewed and grants decisions are made by an employee grants council in Europe.
+We accept one proposal per group in a given fiscal year (May 1–April 30).
+Our typical grant size ranges between $5,000 and $15,000 Proposals are reviewed and grants decisions are made by an employee grants council in Europe.

 We are forming a community of grassroots activists through skill sharing.

 Patagonia’s first Tools for Grassroots Activists Conference was born out of our desire to do more than just write checks to environmental organizations.
 We wanted to use Patagonia’s resources to help find solutions to urgent environmental problems.
 We believe we’re all in this together.